mhvangasteren/anijs-wiki/Home.md

 ==========================

 AniJS is a declarative handling library for UI interactions.
-It provides a easy and quick method for  prototyping and developing UI interfaces.
+It provides an easy and quick method for  prototyping and developing UI interfaces.

 ##Documentation Topics